erindal/StellarisModListManager/README.md

 A simple mod list manager for Stellaris 2.3.
 Currently only supports Windows OS.

+NEWS 11/3/19: A rebuilt version will come for the new launcher.
+It should be a lot easier to do as all the data is in a json format.

 Built on Python 3.7.4

 GUI built with appJar